-The recovery of amounts by a Recovery Officer, pursuant to noncompliance with any direction issued by SEBI under section 11B, shall have precedence over any other claim against such person.
+The recovery of amounts by a Recovery Officer, pursuant to noncompliance with any direction issued by the SEBI under section 11B, shall have precedence over any other claim against such person.

-Explanation 1 - For the purpose of this sub-section, the person's movable or immovable property or monies held in bank accounts shall include any property or monies held in bank accounts which has been transferred directly or indirectly on or after the date when the amount specified in certificate had become due, by the person to his spouse or minor child or son's wife or son's minor child, otherwise than for adequate consideration, and which is held by, or stands in the name of, any of the persons aforesaid; and so far as the movable or immovable property or monies held in bank accounts so transferred to his minor child or his son's minor child is concerned, it shall, even after the date of attainment of majority by such minor child or son's minor child, as the case may be, continue to be included in the person's movable or immovable property or monies held in bank accounts for recovering any amount due from the person.
+Explanation 1 - For the purpose of this sub-section, the person's movable or immovable property or monies held in bank accounts shall include any property or monies held in bank accounts which has been transferred directly or indirectly on or after the date when the amount specified in certificate had become due, by the person to his spouse or minor child or son's wife or son's minor child, otherwise than for adequate consideration, and which is held by, or stands in the name of, any of the persons aforesaid; and so far as the movable or immovable property or monies held in bank accounts so transferred to his minor child or his son's minor child is concerned, it shall, even after the date of attainment of majority by such minor child or son's minor child, as the case may be, continue to be included in the person's movable or immovable property or monies held in bank accounts so transferred to his minor child or son's minor child, as the case may be, continue to be included in the person's movable or immovable property or monies held in bank accounts where the person's movable or immovable property or monies held in the person's movable or immovable property or monies held in the person's movable or immovable property or monies held in bank accounts for recovering any amount due from the person.